 What it does: Vitamin B5 is also known as pantothenic acid and panthenol.
 It’s particularly effective at hydrating the skin and improving the skin barrier function.

 Does it work topically?
 Yes.
-Vitamin B5 is often used to help speed up the healing process of wounds and one study suggested that it can actually reduce acne blemishes.
+Vitamin B5 is often used to help speed up the healing process of wounds and reduce acne blemishes as one study suggested.

 Where can you find it?
 Whole grains, avocado, and chicken.
 You can also find it in our restorative hyaluronic acid moisturizer.